Hōei eruption: Effect on local population

-The Hōei eruption, from 1707–1708, had a disastrous effect on the people living in the Fuji region.
+The eruption had a disastrous effect on the people living in the Fuji region.
 The tephra released from the volcano caused an agricultural decline, leading many in the Fuji area to die of starvation.
 Volcanic ash fell and widely covered the cultivated fields east of Mount Fuji.
 To recover the fields, farmers cast volcanic products out to dumping grounds making piles.
 The rain washed material from the dumping grounds into the rivers and made some of the rivers shallower, especially the Sakawa River, into which huge volumes of ash fell, resulting in temporary dams.
-Heavy rainfall on 7–8 August 1708, the year following the Hōei eruption, caused an avalanche of volcanic ash and mud, breaking the dams and flooding the Ashigara plain.
+Heavy rainfall in August 1708 caused an avalanche of volcanic ash and mud, breaking the dams and flooding the Ashigara plain.

 Many of the casualties caused by the Hōei eruption were due to flooding, landslides, and famine following the event.
 The crops began to fail when the released ash descended upon the fields, leading to widespread starvation in the Edo (renamed Tokyo in 1869) area.
-Due to debris that included large rocks, floodwater, and ash, people could not move easily to other places, which led to further casualties from hunger in the Edo area.
+Debris that included large rocks, floodwater, and ash, restricted relocation which led to further casualties from hunger in the Edo area.